 There are also strikes that increase the demand for staffing companies.

-Now trading around $40.60 a share, the mean analyst target price for Robert Half over the next year is $44.58.
-That comes after its double digit jump for 2013!
-TrueBlue is expected to rise to $29.43 a share during the next years, up from trading around $24.60, at present.
+Now trading around $40.60 per share, the mean analyst target price for Robert Half International over the next year is $44.58.
+That comes after its double-digit jump for 2013!
+TrueBlue is expected to rise to $29.43 per share during the next years, up from trading around $24.60, at present.
 Labor SMART is expected to soar in price, too, based on a recent research report.

 What are your thoughts on the future of staffing companies as the economy improves?